DefinitelyNotJosh/Obsidian_1/Simple Linear Regression (SLR).md

 - Below the line - Y < E(Y)
 - On the line - Y + E(Y)
 #### Model: $Y=\beta_0+\beta_1X+\epsilon$ where $\epsilon$ is the error term $$\epsilon=Y-E(Y)$$
 $\epsilon$ is a statistical error modeled as a [[Continuous Random Variable]] with a normal distribution that has zero mean and constant variance.
-Sum of Square Residuals

 Regression error is:
 - Positive for points above regression line
 - Negative for points below regression line